Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Community, Liberation, Indigenous, and Eco-Psychologies

 Introduction to Critical Community Psychology DPC 700, 2 units

 Students will be introduced to the history of community psychology and the application of critical theory to examine its concepts, methodologies, and frameworks within diverse socio-cultural, economic, and political contexts (i.e., social and human services, schools, youth development, the health care system, non-governmental, governmental, and community-based organizations).
-The process and outcome of the community mental health movement will be examined, showing how a depth psychological understanding of community assets and stressors, coping strategies, social networks, and social support contributes to the application of community-based approaches to holistic community health and well-being.
-Discourse on key concepts such as oppression, social class, ethnicity and racism, social justice, and social change will lead to the acquisition of practical skills in assessing community health and in utilizing lessons learned for social change and policy development.
+The process and outcome of the community mental health movement will be examined, showing how a depth psychological understanding of community assets and stressors, coping strategies, social networks and social support contributes to the application of community-based approaches to holistic community health and well-being.
+Discourse on key concepts such as coloniality, oppression, social class, ethnicity and racism, social, epistemic, and ecological justice, and social change will lead to the acquisition of practical skills in assessing community well-being and in utilizing lessons learned for social change and policy development.
 Students will co-construct a decolonial community psychology that is polyvocal and imagines community praxis in a different way (otherwise).

 Psychologies of Liberation DPC 781, 2 units